 Update (December 14, 2018): The Verge notes that you can get hundreds of dollars off this laptop if you order via HP’s site, configure it with an 8th-gen Intel i7 chip, a 144Hz display, and, an Nvidia GTX 1070 GPU, and use the coupon code 20GAMERHOL at checkout.
 The deal expires on December 15.

 Talk about good timing: it just so happened I was in the market for a new laptop, when HP sent over one of its new Omen gaming machines a couple of weeks ago.
 And while it’s an excellent performer, it’s not the one I want to buy for myself.

-Here’s my deal: my day job involves researching stories, writing, and editing images.
+My job involves researching stories, writing, and editing images.
 It may not sound like much, but I usually have between 30 and 50 browser tabs open, as well as Adobe Photoshop CC, Slack, and a text editor.
-And I need to be able to flit between these quickly if I don’t want to avoid going insane.
+And I need to be able to flit between these quickly if I want to avoid going insane.
 Additionally, I’d also like to be able to play some games.

 The Omen is intended to delight serious gamers without costing the earth, and it gets a lot of things right.
 Its only drawback is that it taps out after a couple of hours, so it’s not ideal for working anywhere you can’t stay plugged into a power outlet.
 But if that’s not your lookout, it’s definitely worth considering.

 HP offers the Omen in several configurations internationally; there are both 15-inch and 17-inch models, and you can get them with different hard drives, RAM modules, and displays.
 I tested the 15-inch dc0085tx, which is currently listed in India at Rs.
 165,590 ($2,298) – but you can get a similar configuration in the US at $1,500 with a step down from a GTX 1070 graphics card to a 1060.
 Let’s take a look at what you get for your money.